Things to Do in Athens: Discover Athens in 10 steps

 – an open air amphitheater that host many concerts or other cultural events;

 – the chapel of St. George, where there is also the best observation deck of the area;

 – a bar/restaurant also with wonderful views.

 We would recommend you to go there before sunset and stay for dinner or drinks.

-This is only the beginning and Athens has so much to show.
-We will be back with more posts about it soon.
+This is only the beginning and Athens has so much to show than a travel guide, please subscribe to learn more about our Athens tips.